19 min read

 1. Substantial Merit and National Importance: Your proposed work must have significant value to the United States.

-2. Well-Positioned to Advance the Endeavor: You must have the education, skills, knowledge, and track record to successfully carry out your proposed work
+2. Well-Positioned to Advance the Endeavor: You must have the education, skills, knowledge, and track record to successfully carry out your proposed work.

 Recent Successes: We secured an EB-2 NIW approval for a Chilean cybersecurity expert specializing in advanced security systems protecting critical infrastructure.
 We demonstrated alignment with executive orders on artificial intelligence and cybersecurity initiatives.
 In another case, we obtained EB-2 NIW approval in just one week through premium processing for a global technology company senior manager whose logistics optimization work reduces emissions and strengthens supply chains.

 Why EB-2 NIW Works: The National Interest Waiver aligns your professional expertise with U.S. policy priorities.
-Our approach involves strategic positioning of your work within national initiatives, comprehensive documentation of qualifications and impact, expert letters from industry leaders, and clear articulation of why waiving job offer requirements benefits the country.
+Our approach involves positioning of your work within national initiatives, documentation of qualifications and impact, expert letters from industry leaders, and clear articulation of why waiving job offer requirements benefits the country.

 With over 2,500 approvals in EB-2 NIW and EB-1A categories since 2023, Colombo & Hurd has extensive experience helping exceptional Canadian professionals obtain permanent residence through self-petition pathways.